daniel-dsouza/psychic-octo-giggle/Home.md

 ## News

-> (Oct 14, 2022) Penguins on rolling release distributions are reporting sound issues in-game.
+> (Oct 14, 2022) Penguins on rolling release distributions (ie. Arch, Manjaro) are reporting sound issues in-game.
 The solution is to set `Prefer System Libraries` in Lutris to `ON`.

 > (May 22, 2022) **SC 3.17.1** currently requires a Wine patch to play.
 Work is going on to add that to upstream Wine, but in the meantime, you can build with this [patch](https://build.opensuse.org/package/view_file/home:ngh/wine/threadpowerthrottlingstate.patch?expand=1), or use one of the pre-compiled versions from [GloriousEggroll](https://github.com/GloriousEggroll/wine-ge-custom/releases/tag/GE-Proton7-15-SC) or  [RawFox](https://github.com/starcitizen-lug/raw-wine/releases/tag/7.12).